thisisrandy/catan-randomizer/README.md

   prevent overly favorable initial settlement opportunities.
 There is one more number chit than resource-producing hex[^1], so, following the _The Wonders of Catan_ scenario, the second 12 chit is excluded.
-It is recommended to increase the victory point goal for this board to 14
+It is recommended to increase the victory point goal for this board to 14.
 - _New World Islands_: Same as _New World Expanded_, but with distinct and
   separately-shuffled main and foreign island areas.
 Following the _Through the Desert_ scenario, gold fields and some of the better number chits are reserved for the foreign island area.
 You can choose to allow or disallow initial settlements in the foreign island area, but the latter is recommended.
-Since gold fields can only appear on foreign islands, the pip restriction from _New World Expanded_ is removed
+Since gold fields can only appear on foreign islands, the pip restriction from _New World Expanded_ is removed.

 [^1]:
     For the curious, the extra number chit is used exclusively in the _Cloth